Pre-conception care for women who are overweight or obese

 Can being overweight affect a woman’s fertility?

 Yes, being overweight or obese can affect menstrual periods, and this may reduce a woman’s chance of becoming pregnant.
 Being overweight or obese can have a damaging effect on the regulation of the hormones needed to become pregnant to the extent that ovulation may be reduced or even stop.
-Being obese is linked to a condition called polycystic ovary syndrome (PCOS), women with PCOS can have hormonal imbalances which are linked to infertility.
+Furthermore, being obese is linked to a condition called polycystic ovary syndrome (PCOS), which is linked to hormonal imbalances and infertility.

-The encouraging news is that weight loss, even modest weight loss (5% to 10% of total body weight), can lead to the normal hormone levels and a regular menstrual cycle and this can reverse infertility.
-So it is worth considering whether your menstrual cycle is regular (usually every 28 to 31 days) if you are having problems getting pregnant.
+The positive news is that weight loss, even modest weight loss (5% to 10% of total body weight), can encourage normal hormone levels and a regular menstrual cycle, and that this can reverse infertility.
+As such, it is worth considering whether your menstrual cycle is regular (usually every 28 to 31 days) if you are having problems getting pregnant.
 If you are overweight then losing some or all of the excess weight may help regulate your menstrual cycle, making pregnancy more likely.

 Losing weight in preparation for pregnancy